Is Family Constellation Therapy Effective?

 For example, a client may come with a recurring pattern of feeling rejected in relationships despite wanting closeness and connection.

-During a constellation, representatives may reveal a dynamic connected to an earlier family member who experienced exclusion, abandonment, or loss.
-As the constellation unfolds, hidden loyalties, interruptions in connection, or unresolved grief may become visible.
+During a constellation, representatives may express dynamics that appear connected to earlier experiences of exclusion, abandonment, or loss within the family system.
+As the constellation unfolds, hidden loyalties, interrupted connection, or unresolved grief may become more visible.

-The goal is not to determine historical facts or assign blame.
-The goal is to understand how present experiences may be connected to larger family dynamics.
+The purpose is not to determine historical facts or assign blame.
+Rather, it is to understand how present-day experiences may be connected to broader family dynamics.

-As what was previously unseen is acknowledged, many people experience greater clarity, emotional relief, and a different relationship to the pattern itself.
+As what was previously unseen is acknowledged, many people experience greater clarity, emotional relief, and a different relationship with the pattern itself.

 Family Constellation Session Video Demonstration